 What You’ll Learn: I know it sounds like a “yo, pick up moar chicks, brah” book, but most of the first third of it is about how to develop emotional maturity and basically get your shit together and be a better human being.

 Why It’s Good: OK, I know it’s awkward to hype my own shit.
 But this is my site, my article, so fuck it.
 I’m hyping my own shit!
 Besides, Models has been the bestselling men’s dating book for like six years running.
-It’s so good even women and LGBT people have read it and said they love it.
+Women and LGBT people have also read it and said they love it.